Create the best road trip ever with a scientific algorithm

 The American Southwest can provide an ideal road trip experience for space buffs.
-Starting at NASA’s Johnson Space Center in Huston you can venture through Austin and then across the broad swath of Texas, passing wildflowers and rangeland before reaching New Mexico.
-There you can find a number of space-oriented attractions including Roswell, where aliens may have once been sited, and the Very Large Array, a series of satellite dishes made used to observe space and famous by the Jodie Foster movie Contact.
-Other fun stops on the way: the hot springs in Truth or Consequences New Mexico, and a pie-focused restaurant in an area called PieTown was featured on the Food Network.
+Starting at NASA’s Johnson Space Center in Houston, you can venture through Austin and then across the broad swath of Texas, passing wildflowers and rangeland before reaching New Mexico.
+There you can find a number of space-oriented attractions including Roswell, where aliens may have once been sited, and the Very Large Array — a series of satellite dishes used to observe space, and made famous by the Jodie Foster movie Contact.
+Other fun stops on the way include the hot springs in Truth or Consequences, New Mexico, and a pie-focused restaurant in an area called PieTown was featured on the Food Network.

 National park road trip

 Visiting a string of national parks can be a great way to determine a road trip.
-For example, if you decide to head to Yellowstone consider a pre-visit overnight stop at Driggs, Idaho where there’s an outdoor movie theater founded in 1951 called the Spud Drive-in.
+For example, if you decide to head to Yellowstone, consider a pre-visit overnight stop in Driggs, Idaho, where there’s an outdoor movie theater founded in 1951 called the Spud Drive-in.
 This is one example of the kind of accommodations you can find online.
 Guests can sleep in a refurbished vintage camper parked just outside of the large screen, and enjoy some of the best milkshakes and hamburgers in the area while the movie plays.
-Following that great first night, travel proceeded to Jackson Hole, Wyoming and finally to Yellowstone and Grand Teton National Parks.
+Following that great first night, proceed to Jackson Hole, Wyoming, and finally to Yellowstone and Grand Teton national parks.

 Mississippi river road trip

 Though there are often faster ways to get to New Orleans, driving the road from Cincinnati to Louisiana is great for road trippers.
-As you follow the Mississippi River you can take the interstate straight to the Crescent City or, once you reach Nashville, switch roads to what has been called the “blues highway”.
-As you drive in either place, you can feel the landscapes and cultures change under your wheels and visit musical sites, civil war landmarks, and food hotspots.
+As you follow the Mississippi River, you can take the interstate straight to Crescent City, or once you reach Nashville, switch roads to what has been called the “blues highway.”
+As you drive in either place, you can feel the landscapes and cultures change under your wheels, and visit musical sites, civil war landmarks, and food hot spots.